 My name is Alicia Cheshier, I'll be turning 37 in two days on November 8.
-I've read some of your posts in discussion and I can definitely relate to some of you on how “Atopic Dermatitis” can really affect you.
+I've read some of your posts and I can definitely relate to some of you on how atopic dermatitis can really affect you.

 My skin would not calm down not until around 6:30am in the morning and I would start dozing off around 7:00am in the morning.
-I would be wrapped up in my blanket and have my pillow put on the dinner room table to trying to get some sleep.
+I would be wrapped up in my blanket and have my pillow put on the dining room table to trying to get some sleep.
 I felt more comfortable that way.
-And I use to tell my mother something is wrong, something is really off.
-My skin is going crazy on me and I cannot sleep @ night.
-And I said; if there's an issue please don't tell me so that I won't worry; it causes my skin to react.
+And I used to tell my mother something is wrong, something is really off.
+My skin is going crazy on me and I cannot sleep at night.
+And I said, if there's an issue please don't tell me so that I won't worry; it causes my skin to react.

-I finally decided that I couldn't take dealing with an itchy skin.
-So, I went to the emergency room @ a local hospital.
-The doctor ran some tests and he says the reason why your skin is so itchy is because you have a condition called “Atopic Dermatitis” and he said it's another word for eczema.
-A year later, I was told by another doctor who ran some tests that I also have "Neurodermatitis“.
+I finally decided that I couldn't take dealing with my itchy skin.
+So, I went to the emergency room at a local hospital.
+The doctor ran some tests and he said the reason why my skin is so itchy is because I have a condition called 'atopic dermatitis'.
+He said it's another word for eczema.
+A year later, I was told by another doctor who ran some tests that I also have "Neurodermatitis."
 They never told me that it was considered a non contagious disease.
-So, I had to go do my own research on the condition.
+So, I had to do my own research on the condition.

-I've been tested for skin cancer, lupus, and one of my old dermatologists tried the light ultraviolet light to try to lighten my skin but no luck.
-Like most people who may have AD; I used to get skin infections pretty often "Cellulitis” I hate the flare-ups, bad scaly rashes, lesions, discoloration, lichen, dry skin, or your skin becomes real irritable when your in a hot room or during the summer outdoors.
+I've been tested for skin cancer, lupus, and one of my old dermatologists tried the ultraviolet light to try to lighten my skin, but no luck.
+Like most people who may have AD, I used to get skin infections pretty often "Cellulitis."
+I hate the flare-ups, bad scaly rashes, lesions, discoloration, lichen, dry skin, or your skin becomes real irritable when you're in a hot room or during the summer outdoors.
 We AD victims are not contagious; and we do suffer a lot.

-I keep my arms, hands, legs and feet wrapped up because are my mostly affected areas on my body.
+I keep my arms, hands, legs and feet wrapped up because they are the most affected areas on my body.
 And yes, my skin is noticeable.
 A lot of times people take notice and either they sympathize for me or they tend to move away.
-Many people who have never had “Atopic Dermatitis” do not know what this is and how it can affect you mentally and physically.
-I would never wish for anyone to get this disease because once you’re a target.
-You have to live with this for a lifetime; there's no cure.
+Many people who have never had atopic dermatitis and do not know what it is and how it can affect you mentally and physically.
+I would never wish for anyone to get this disease because once you have it, you have to live with this for a lifetime since there's no cure.

 But, I do have hopes of being cured one day and I want to see many other AD victims cured as well.
 I have a lot of faith of overcoming this obstacle that has once affected me tremendously while working and pursuing my college degree.
 I have not given up; and I hope that everyone who battles with AD will do the same.
-Even though; Atopic Dermatitis is in us.
-Do not let this disease take over your life by battling you out of where you become mentally paralyzed.
+Even though; atopic dermatitis is in us.
+Do not let this disease take over your life by battling you out until you become mentally paralyzed.
 And you start to have many doubts about how you cannot leave your home, or work towards your goals.
-You Can!!
+You can!!
 I can!!
-Know that you all have options because AD can be a major effect.
+Know that you all have options because AD can have major effects.
 You can work from home, run your business from home or like myself take online college classes to obtain a college degree.

 There are certain things we do have to be very cautious of and aware of when it comes to the sensitive level of our skin.
-Such as wanting to go swimming or hang out @ the beach.
+Such as wanting to go swimming or wanting to hang out at the beach.
 For me it's a no, no. Even though, I love the beach!!
-Bleach baths doesn’t do too well for my skin so I won't take any bleach baths.
+Bleach baths don't do too well for my skin so I won't take any bleach baths.

-I am fully aware all of the most difficult challenges in AD, especially when the weather changes.
+I am fully aware all of the most difficult challenges of AD, especially when the weather changes.
 Extreme heat, or the coldest weather can really damage your skin.
-Do what you know what your skin can or cannot handle.
+Do what you know your skin can or cannot handle.

-Of course; I'm sure some of you just like myself had may have taken prednisone for the skin infections and take hydroxyzine for the itching @ night.
-Note: Prednisone is really not good to take every time you get an skin infection because it can damage your body immune cells.
+Of course; I'm sure some of you just like myself may have taken Prednisone for the skin infections and take hydroxyzine for the itching at night.
+Note: Prednisone is really not good to take every time you get a skin infection because it can damage your body immune cells.
 Sodas or any other thing you drink with acid can make it worse.

 Here are some sources/tips for other AD victims like myself.

-My skin is about 50% cleared because I started using different products and I went to different sources that helps people like myself with skin diseases online.
+My skin is about 50% cleared because I started using different products and I went to different sources that help people like myself with skin diseases online.

-Merry Clinic- Dr. Li Merry is a chinese dermatologist who help treat many people with all skin disorders.
+Merry Clinic- Dr. Li Merry is a Chinese dermatologist who helps treat many people with all skin disorders.
 She specializes in dermatitis, eczema, psoriasis, and other similar skin disorders as well.
 I told her about my condition and she recommended some products of hers to purchase.
 You can email Dr. Li once you've checked out her website and she'll help you from there.
 Her products do work.
-She has products for children too.
-So, if you have a child or know a child who is severely suffering from AD eczema or something else similar.
-Please look up Merry Clinic.
+She has products for children, too.
+So, if you have a child or know a child who is severely suffering from AD eczema or something else similar, you can look up Merry Clinic.

-I use to cry a lot when I was first diagnosed with Atopic dermatitis.
+I used to cry a lot when I was first diagnosed with atopic dermatitis.
 But, I became a lot more stronger over the years of dealing with this condition.
-I learned a lot of the do's and the don’t to comfort my skin.
+I learned a lot of the do's and the don'ts to comfort my skin.
 I feel confident enough to want to help others, share my story, give some great advice or tips to help other AD victims.
-This is also why I wanted to become an Atopic Dermatitis Advocate almost a decade ago.
+This is why I've wanted to become an atopic dermatitis advocate almost a decade ago.